mivano/azure-cost-cli/README.md

 Do keep in mind that with the `--metric` you can either request the ActualCost or the AmortizedCost cost, but not both at the same time.
 The default is ActualCost.

+A resource can be in multiple resource locations, like Intercontinental and West Europe.
+When you use `--exclude-meter-details`, the resource will be listed once and the locations will be combined.

+You can parse out the resource name, group name and subscription id from the ResourceId field.
+The format is `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/{resourceProviderNamespace}/{resourceType}/{resourceName}`.

 ### Daily Costs